magma/magma/docs/readmes/lte/deploy_agw_using_juju.md

     Some clouds like AWS use newer kernel versions by default.
 If you want to downgrade your kernel, please refer to the following [guide](https://discourse.ubuntu.com/t/how-to-downgrade-the-kernel-on-ubuntu-20-04-to-the-5-4-lts-version/26459).

-!!! info

-    For small networks (i.e. 10 eNBs, 10 active subscribers), Magma can produce around 1 GB of logs per week.
-Most of these logs will go to /var/log/journal.
-To avoid problems with insufficient disk space, it is recommended to configure log rotation for systemd-journald.
-For more information please visit [Ubuntu manuals](https://manpages.ubuntu.com/manpages/focal/man5/journald.conf.5.html).

 ## Set up your management environment

 - Install [Juju 2.9](https://juju.is/docs/olm/installing-juju) on your management machine
 - Create and bootstrap a [manual cloud](https://juju.is/docs/olm/manual-setup)
-- [Add AGW host](https://juju.is/docs/olm/manual-setup#heading--add-machines-to-a-manual-cloud) to your manual cloud
+- [Add the Ubuntu machine](https://juju.is/docs/olm/manual-setup#heading--add-machines-to-a-manual-cloud) to your manual cloud

 ## Install Magma Access Gateway